-Perfect for a special occasion, this Blood Orange and Carrot Cheesecake is an indulgent, vegan baked cheesecake that doesn’t require a lot of work.
-Subtly flavoured with orange and carrot, this vegan cheesecake is made with almond flour instead of cashews, so there’s no waiting around for cashews to soak.
-Beyond cooking the carrots and juicing the oranges, you just toss everything in a blender and your cheesecake is ready to bake.
-Just like our super popular Blend and Bake Lemon Cheesecake, this cheesecake recipe is sweet and simple!
+Perfect for a special occasion, this Blood Orange and Carrot Cheesecake is an indulgent, vegan baked cheesecake that's easy to make.
+Subtly flavoured with orange and carrot, this vegan cheesecake doesn't rely on store-bought vegan cream cheese, or using cashews.
+After cooking the carrots and juicing the oranges, you just toss everything in a blender and your cheesecake is ready to bake.
+Just like our super popular Vegan Baked Lemon Cheesecake, this cheesecake recipe is sweet and simple!

 The Ingredients